 Details specific dates, deadlines, and charges for cancelling a housing application.
 This can also be found inside the housing application.

 Outlines guidelines for cancellation, including automatic and non-automatic cancellations, and documentation that may be required.
+For full details, visit the Cancellation Process page of the Housing website.

 Students seeking on-campus housing accommodations for medical, psychological, hearing, or other disability-related needs must have their accommodations requests processed through Stanislaus State Disability Resource Services (DRS).
 In order to request a housing accommodation: